FedericoGarciaGarcia/UnityTubeExtrusion/README.md

 ## Installing

-Simply import the package in Unity from [here](https://assetstore.unity.com/packages/slug/170643) (approval pending).
-Alternatively, download this repository and manually import files in Unity.
+Download this repository and manually import files in Unity.

 ## How to use